ching-wang/ching-wang.io/hire-me.markdown

 # Hire me

-I am available to start immediately as a _Junior Fullstack Software Engineer_.
+I am available to start immediately as a _Junior Fullstack Software Engineer_ in London.
 I'm a self-starter, with energy, enthusiasm and passion for problem solving and learning new things.
 I can bring a breadth of business experience and pragmatism from my previous roles in the sourcing and shipping industry.